 3. Reach out to us

-If you fully want to avoid sending invitations, our Support team can switch off invitations for your account in the backend, so that login will be possible for all 'created' users.
+If you fully want to avoid sending invitations, our Support team can switch off invitations for your account in the backend.
+Like that, you can enable an automatic sendout of invitations, without actually sending any notification or emails to the team.
 Please note that this is only possible, if all of your users use the same email-domain.
 If you want to learn more about this, contact our Support team from the 'Help' button in Leapsome.